-1. Where the Adjudicating Authority does not receive are solution plan

-If the Adjudicating Authority, before the expiry of the insolvency resolution process period or the maximum period permitted for completion of the corporate insolvency resolution process under section 12 or the fast track corporate insolvency resolution process under section 56, as the case may be, does not receive are solution plan under sub-section (6) of section 30, it shall pass an order requiring the corporate debtor to be liquidated in the manner as laid down in Chapter III of Part II of the Code.
+1. Where the Adjudicating Authority does not receive a resolution plan - If the Adjudicating Authority, before the expiry of the insolvency resolution process period or the maximum period permitted for completion of the corporate insolvency resolution process under section 12 or the fast track corporate insolvency resolution process under section 12 or the fast track corporate insolvency resolution process under section 30, it shall pass an order requiring the corporate debtor to be liquidated in the manner as laid down in Chapter III of Part II of the Code.
 [Section 33(1)]

-2. Where the Adjudicating Authority rejects the resolution plan

-If the Adjudicating Authority rejects there solution plan under section 31 for the non-compliance of the requirements specified therein, it shall pass an order requiring the corporate debtor to be liquidated in the manner as laid down in Chapter III of Part II of the Code.
+2. Where the Adjudicating Authority rejects the resolution plan - If the Adjudicating Authority rejects the resolution plan under section 31 for the non-compliance of the requirements specified therein, it shall pass an order requiring the corporate debtor to be liquidated in the manner as laid down in Chapter III of Part II of the Code.

-In both the scenarios above i.e., where the Adjudicating Authority does not receive are solution plan or where the Adjudicating Authority rejects the resolution plan, it shall:
+In both the scenarios above i.e, where the Adjudicating Authority does not receive a resolution plan or where the Adjudicating Authority rejects the resolution plan, it shall:

-- pass an order requiring the corporate debtor to be liquidated in the manner as laid down in this Chapter; - issue a public announcement stating that the corporate debtor is in liquidation; and - require such order to be sent to the authority with which the corporate debtor is registered.
-[Section 33 (1)]
+- (i) issue a public announcement stating that the corporate debtor is in liquidation; and - (ii) require such order to be sent to the authority with which the corporate debtor is registered.
+[Section 33(1)]

-3. Where, at any time before confirmation of resolution plan, the committee of creditors resolve to liquidate corporate debtor

-Where the resolution professional, at any time during the corporate insolvency resolution process but before confirmation of resolution plan, intimates the Adjudicating Authority of the decision of the committee of creditors approved by not less than sixty-six percent of the voting share to liquidate the corporate debtor, the Adjudicating Authority shall pass a liquidation order as referred to in sub-clauses (i), (ii) and (iii) of clause (b) of sub-section (1).
-[Section 33 (2)]
+3. Where, at any time before confirmation of resolution plan, the committee of creditors resolve to liquidate corporate debtor - Where the resolution professional, at any time during the corporate insolvency resolution process but before confirmation of resolution plan, intimates the Adjudicating Authority of the decision of the committee of creditors approved by not less than sixty-six percent of the voting share to liquidate the corporate debtor, the Adjudicating Authority shall pass a liquidation order as referred to in sub-clauses (i), (ii) and (iii) of clause (b) of sub-section (1).
+[Section 33(2)]